Unannounced re-accreditation audits – Information for providers

 - A notice and a poster to inform residents and their representatives of the upcoming re-accreditation audit will be sent to the provider with the reminder notice.

-- The notice will tell residents and their representatives how to give information to the Quality Agency before and during the audit.
+- The notice will tell residents and their representatives how to give information to the Aged Care Quality and Safety Commission before and during the audit.

 - At the time of applying for re-accreditation, providers will need to inform residents and their representatives of the upcoming re-accreditation audit (rather than the specific date of the audit).